ismaildawoodjee/Python-Spellchecker-GUI/README.md

 can input their text, detect misspelled words and choose from a list of five candidate correction words to correct them.
 Users can even add words to a pre-built dictionary.

-An example of how this spellchecker works is shown in the screenshot below:
+An example of how this spellchecker works is shown in this [video](https://youtu.be/Xad0fN4jXpI) and the screenshot below:

 ![](images/gui_final_appearance.png)